A – Definitions of Ailments

 – Antagonist – A drug or substance that leads to anorexia or diminished appétit; appetite suppressant.

-– – Helps destroy and dispel parasites (includes vermicides and Vermifuges).
+– Anthelmintic – Helps destroy and dispel parasites (includes vermicides and Vermifuges).
 A vermifuge, destroying or expelling intestinal worms.

 – Anthelmintics – Herbs used to destroy intestinal worms.